Search

 • Accuracy vs. Speed: High-accuracy models are computationally expensive, leading to slower processing.
 YOLO prioritizes speed, sacrificing some accuracy, particularly for small objects, compared to R-CNN variants.

 • Class Imbalance: One-stage models treat detection as a regression problem.
-When “background” vastly outnumbers actual objects, the model gets biased towards the background (negative) class.
+When “background” vastly outnumbers actual objects, the model becomes biased towards the background (negative) class.

 • Anchors: YOLO and SSD rely on predefined anchor boxes with specific sizes and ratios.
 This can limit their ability to adapt to diverse object shapes and sizes.